 HIPAA-Compliant EHR

-We understand that HIPAA compliance as it relates to your electronic health records is about more than simply safeguarding data.
-It’s about protecting the people you serve.
+We know that HIPAA (Health Insurance Portability and Accountability Act) compliance goes beyond safeguarding data.
+It's about protecting the people you serve.

-Our software helps you preserve the privacy and security of every patient’s electronic health record and other protected patient health information by:
+Our HIPAA compliant EHR system helps you preserve the privacy and security of every patient by:

-• Controlling Access: Only authorized people in designated roles have access to relevant patient medical records and health data (what, in HIPAA terms, means the “Minimum Necessary Requirement”)
+- Controlling Access: Only authorized people in designated roles have access to relevant patient medical records and health data (what HIPAA refers to as the “minimum necessary requirement”)

 Some examples of how you can use ClinicTracker's security features are: